jameshyojaelee/PerturbFM/docs/dev_todo.md

 # Dev TODO (PerturbFM)

-This file is the internal fix list derived from `docs/prompts.md` MEGA‑PROMPT 1.
+This file is the internal fix list from the initial buildout phase (kept for historical record).
+For the **current** execution roadmap and next experiments, see `docs/prompts.md`.
-For repository layout and current architecture, see `README.md` and `docs/prompts.md` (Project overview).
+For repository layout and current architecture, see `README.md`.
 For local agent behavior rules, see `docs/SYSTEM_PROMPT.md` / `docs/AGENT_GUIDELINES.md` (gitignored by design).

 ## Pre‑change test run